 Stress and anxiety can trigger eczema flare-ups.
 Techniques that lower stress may reduce the symptoms of eczema.
-Ask your doctor about techniques like meditation, yoga, progressive muscle relaxation, or guided imagery.
-Other treatments may include acupuncture or aromatherapy.
+Ask your doctor about techniques like meditation, yoga, progressive muscle relaxation, guided imagery, or even acupuncture or aromatherapy.

 Acupuncture involves inserting thin needles into specific points on your body.
-It is an ancient Chinese practice that is now popular around the world.
+It’s an ancient Chinese practice that is now popular around the world.
 This treatment may help calm inflammation and reduce the symptoms of eczema.
 In addition, acupuncture may reduce stress levels and prevent flare-ups.

 A trained practitioner can provide acupuncture treatments.
-They believe that illness (like eczema) occurs when there is a blockage in your energies, or chi.
-By placing small needles at points throughout the body, they free up this energy and quell illness.
+They believe that illness (like eczema) occurs when there is a blockage in your energy, or chi.
+Placing small needles at points throughout the body free up this energy and reduce illness.

-A recent study found that the use of acupuncture as a sole source of treatment may reduce itch intensity in eczema patients.
+A study found that the use of acupuncture as a sole source of treatment might reduce itch intensity in eczema patients.

 Aromatherapy helps promote relaxation and can reduce stress, which could reduce eczema flare-ups.
 By inhaling air infused with essential oils from plants, advocates say you can soothe everything from stress to nausea.
 They recommend putting a drop of water infused with chamomile or lavender oil onto your pillow at night to help ease stress and anxiety.